 15A NCAC 13B .0540 CONSTRUCTION REQUIREMENTS FOR C&DLF FACILITIES

-This Rule establishes the performance standards and minimum criteria for designing and constructing a C&DLF unit.
+This Rule shall establish the performance standards and criteria for designing and constructing a C&DLF unit.
 Additional standards for the cap system are described in Rule .0543 of this Section.

 (1) Horizontal separation requirements.

 (a) Property line buffer.
-New C&DLF unit(s) at a new facility must establish a minimum 200-foot buffer between the C&DLF unit and all property lines for monitoring purposes.
-Existing operating units must at a minimum maintain existing upgradient buffers of 50 feet or more.
+C&DLF unit(s) permitted after January 1, 2007 shall have a buffer of no less than 200 feet between the C&DLF unit and all property lines for monitoring purposes.
+Existing operating units shall maintain existing upgradient buffers of 50 feet or more.

 (c) Surface waters.
-All C&DLF units at new facilities must establish a minimum 50-foot buffer between the C&DLF unit and any stream, river, lake, pond or other waters of the state as defined in G.S.
+C&DLF units shall have a buffer of no less than 50 feet between the C&DLF unit and any stream, river, lake, pond, or other waters of the State as defined in G.S.
 143-212.

-(d) Existing landfill units.
-A monitoring zone must be established between a new C&DLF unit and any existing landfill units such as MSW, Industrial, C&DLF, or Land Clearing and Inert Debris (LCID), in order to establish a ground-water monitoring system as set forth in Rule .0544 of this Section.
+(d) Other landfill units.
+A buffer shall be established between a proposed C&DLF unit and any existing landfill units to establish a groundwater monitoring system to allow monitoring of each unit separately as set forth in Rule .0544 of this Section.

 (2) Vertical separation requirements.

 (4) Location coordinates.
-The North Carolina State Plane (NCSP) coordinates must be established and one of its points must be the benchmark of known NCSP coordinates.
+The North Carolina State Plane (NCSP) coordinates shall be established and one of its points shall be the benchmark of known NCSP coordinates.

-(a) The owner or operator of the C&DLF unit must have the subgrade inspected by a qualified geologist or engineer when excavation is completed.
+(a) The owner or operator of the C&DLF unit shall have the subgrade inspected by a qualified geologist or engineer when excavation is completed.

-(b) The owner or operator of the C&DLF unit must notify the Division's hydrogeologist at least 24 hours before subgrade inspection.
+(b) The owner or operator of the C&DLF unit shall notify the Division via email no less than 24 hours before subgrade inspection.

-(6) Special engineering structures.
-Engineering structures, including cap systems, incorporated in the design and necessary to comply with the requirements of this Section must be specified in the engineering plan.
-Material, construction, and certification requirements necessary to ensure that the structure is constructed in accordance with the design and acceptable engineering practices must be included in the plans prepared in accordance with Rule .0539 of this Section.
+(6) Other engineering structures.
+The design of any liners, cap systems, leachate collection systems, and stormwater segregation systems, if required in accordance with the effective dates and applicability of S.L.
+2007-550, s.
+9.(b) and S.L.
+2013-413, s.
+59.1, as amended by S.L.
+2013-410, s.
+47.6, and any other engineering structures proposed by the applicant shall be specified in the engineering plan.
+Material, construction, and certification requirements necessary to ensure that the structure is constructed in accordance with the design and acceptable engineering practices and the rules of this Section shall be included in the plans prepared in accordance with Rule .0539 of this Section.

 (7) Sedimentation and erosion control.
-Adequate structures and measures must be designed and maintained to manage the run-on and run-off generated by the 24-hour, 25-year storm event, and conform to the requirements of the Sedimentation Pollution Control Law (15A NCAC 04) and any required NPDES permits.
+Structures and measures shall be designed and maintained to manage the rainwater that drains over land from or onto any part of the facility or unit generated by the 24-hour, 25-year storm event, and conform to the requirements of the Sedimentation Control Law (15A NCAC 04) and any required NPDES permits.

 (8) Construction quality assurance (CQA) report.
-A CQA report must be submitted in accordance with Rule .0541 of this Section.
+A CQA report shall be submitted in accordance with Rule .0541 of this Section.